 Whitney Museum of American Art, New York

 Scholars may make an appointment to view specific collages.
-If Ray Johnson collages are not on public display at Richard L. Feigen & Co., the general public can ask to see them.
+If Ray Johnson collages are not on public display, the general public can ask to see them.
 The estate is usually able to accommodate such requests.

 The Ray Johnson Estate is extensive, consisting of almost the entire contents of Johnson's house at the time of his death, which includes collages and objects, thousands of pieces of mail art, source materials, etc., as well as his personal possessions, photographs, albums, scrapbooks, and library.